 John was convinced that Camfil APC was knowledgeable about this type of application, but still was not sold.
 We then went outside and gave him a demonstration of the GS4 trailer unit.
 Mr. Johnson was impressed.
 After seeing the unit John said, “We need to start working with you guys, not Torit!”

 Al Hutto with Chatham Steel was in North Carolina the same day looking at a larger, used Torit to replace the undersized Torit.
-John Dauber suggested that Tomm Frungillo, Camfil APC regional sales manager, bring his GS trailer so Al could look at it.
+John Dauber suggested that Camfil APC bring a GS trailer so Al could look at it.
 John Johnson called Al and he agreed to see the trailer.
-Tomm was just getting back from a long trip, but jumped at the chance to show off the GS demo.
-When Al Hutto saw the GS on a trailer he was also very impressed and agreed that the Farr Gold Series was what Chatham Steel wanted.
+When Al Hutto saw the GS on a trailer he was also very impressed and agreed that the Gold Series was what Chatham Steel wanted.

 Farley issued the purchase order even though we were significantly higher in price than the used Torit.
 The Camfil APC plant in Jonesboro, Arkansas came through as usual and the collector shipped in less than a week.
 The collector was installed and started up a few weeks later.
 It captured all of the smoke, even on the worst case cutting.
 The collector is maintaining between 1” to 2” of pressure drop and should see excellent cartridge life.